 The Pros and Cons of Kangaroo Leather

-One of the most common uses of kangaroo leather is in whips because it’s super supple.
-It’s flexible enough to be easily braided and whipped through the air.
-Another popular use for kangaroo leather?
-Motorcycle suits, where it’s highly valued for its resistance to tearing and abrasion.
-And that’s a serious testimonial to k-leather’s toughness.
-Think about it, in the kind of sport where a mistake leaves you smeared across the asphalt, you want the only thing between your skin and a bloody, bloody disaster to be as tough as possible.
+Another popular use?
+Motorcycle suits are highly valued for their resistance to tearing and abrasion.
+And that’s a serious testimonial to its toughness.
+Think about it: in the kind of sport where a mistake leaves you smeared across the asphalt, you want the only thing between your skin and a bloody, bloody disaster to be as tough as possible.
 Kangaroo leather is that thing.

 Why Are Kangaroo Leather Soccer Cleats So Popular